Please email the following to JournalEditor@astro.org:

 Oversee daily journal operations

-The EIC will work with ASTRO staff and the submission and peer review system to assign manuscripts to editors and monitor the workload of senior and associate editors.
+The EIC will work with ASTRO staff and in the submission and peer review system to assign manuscripts to editors and monitor the workload of section and associate editors.
 Additionally, the EIC will conduct a cursory review of all incoming manuscripts, identifying manuscripts that are not within scope, and may decline manuscripts without inviting peer review.
 Other editors may decline manuscripts within their specialty area without inviting peer review.
 The EIC will ensure that editors understand the need to balance efficient turnaround with thorough and accurate peer review and will work with editors to achieve those objectives.

 Set the strategy for the journal